Creative Financing: 5 Outside-the-Box Tools Savvy Investors Use to Build Wealth

 Real Estate Cycles

-Real estate markets go up and down, often in 7-10 year cycles.
+Real estate markets go up and down, often in seven- to 10-year cycles.
 The best real estate deals are found during the down cycles.
-Think about 2008-2009 when blood was in the streets and good real estate deals were plentiful.
+Think about 2008 to 2009 when blood was in the streets and good real estate deals were plentiful.

 But guess what?
 Down cycles are when banks lend the least money.
 Even if you recognize good deals, your ability to buy them will be limited if you can’t borrow money.
 On the other hand, creative financing smooths out the curves of these cycles and works during up and down times.